morganthomas/winning-arguments/winning-arguments.md

+That completes our introduction of mathematical notions which is the first step in the argument I am currently presenting for the correctness of the rules of classical logic.

-The first step in the argument is to introduce the notion of **model theory**.
+The next step in the argument is to introduce the notion of **model theory**.
 Model theory is a mathematical theory which describes how to apply an interpretation to a statement of first-order logic.

 To introduce model theory, let's start with the concept of **truth values**.
 There are two truth values: true, and false.
 Classical model theory provides a theoretical, mathematical method for assigning truth values to all statements in a given vocabulary.
 In other words, it provides a method of saying (in theory) for each statement in a given vocabulary whether it is true or false.